Trusted Coronavirus Vaccine Information

 -

-The Food & Drug Administration recently announced that you can mix-and-match vaccine manufactures after a study found that boosting with a different vaccine is safe and increased antibody levels no matter the combination.
+According to the Food & Drug Administration, you can mix-and-match vaccine manufactures after a study found that boosting with a different vaccine is safe and increased antibody levels no matter the combination.

 The mix-and-match option of COVID-19 vaccines could potentially offer lifesaving flexibility for individuals to remain protected against the virus.
 If vaccine supplies were to potentially run low, people could mix their initial dose with another vaccine and still receive immunity to the coronavirus.